SpinalHDL/SpinalWorkshop/README.md

 In each labs, there is an assets folder which contain a starting template and a solution.<br>
 In each labs, there is an spec.html which give basics of the lab.

+### Minimum requirements

+- GHDL
+- Cocotb (commit 4fdd89339222759d57e9cc3d741ca04b3cdebe4f)
+- Cocotb path in the PYTHONPATH and in the COCOTB environment variable

 ### Generate your RTL
 For each labs, you will find an scala main which will generate your RTL.